As a CMA, I am frequently asked about CMA vs CPA. Not surprisingly, there tends to be quite a bit of confusion over the two accounting designations.

 |AUD: Audit & Attestation|

-As I was already working in management accounting, it was fitting for me to obtain the CMA versus the CPA.
+As I was already working in management accounting, it was fitting for me to obtain the CMA vs CPA.
 Along with the above core differences and the fact that I prefer to work in private accounting, the CMA made more sense for me personally.

 CMA vs CPA Salary